yurifury/netica-parser/README.md

     Usage: perl parse_dnet.pl /path/to/dnet/file

-This will spit out a file called partial.dot and parsed_dnet.json.
+This will spit out two files. partial.dot and parsed_dnet.json.

 partial.dot is a dot file, representing the partial order of the bayes net.
 With graphviz installed, you can run